 A mammogram detects tumors and calcium deposits in the breast.
-Most calcium deposits are benign (not cancer).
-But a cluster of very tiny specks of calcium, called microcalcifications, can be an early sign of breast cancer.
+Most calcium deposits are not cancer.
+But a cluster of very tiny specks of calcium (microcalcifications) can be an early sign of breast cancer.
 If your mammogram shows anything abnormal, you may need more tests.

 A mammogram is the best way to find breast cancer early.
 But it may not always detect cancer.
-And sometimes a mammogram may detect an abnormality that turns out not to be cancer, called a false positive.
+And in some cases, it may find an abnormality that turns out not to be cancer.
+This is called a false positive.
 Some people worry about the radiation.
 But the radiation levels are about the same as those you'd be exposed to during a flight from New York to California.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |